Leandro Moldes

 Leandro Moldes is a Swiss former singer, born 26 May 1986 in Spain to Rita and Manuel.
 He has a sister, Riwana.

 In 2000, Leandro released a CD titled Leandro and a 6-track maxi single titled Girl, under the BMG Berlin label.

 He currently (2014) serves as the managing director of Moldes International Commodity Trading (Moldes ICT) located in Wabern bei Bern.
-He lives near Berne, Switzerland.
+He lives near Bern, Switzerland.